Cost sharing flight regulations have changed

 Safety standards identified

-It will be the requirement of the pilot/operator to make clear to passengers that this is a cost sharing recreational flight and not a public transport flight.
+It is a requirement for the pilot/operator to make clear to passengers that this is a cost sharing recreational flight and not a public transport flight.

 Record keeping